Developer: Funn Media

 There’s even a handy widget, so you can track your progress at a glance direct from the iOS home screen without having to dive into the app proper.

 HabitMinder won’t single-handedly instill good habits in you.
 It’s perfectly easy to ignore its notifications, and it won’t nag you if you do so.
-For those who have the necessary willpower and simply need a nudge in the right direction, however, it could be key to a better you in 2018.
+For those who have the necessary willpower and simply need a nudge in the right direction, however, it could be key to a better you in the coming year.

 - Clean interface